IzarUrdin/CUDA_kernel_0/README.md

 I followed the code of Marc Gravell published [here][1]; adding a new kernel for search and some code to test in main sub.
 You can get it from my GitHub [CUDA_kernel_0][2].

+*** EDIT 2: ***

+Since yesterday I have been investigating and trying to understand what I was doing wrong, and now I can say that my GPU can works 500 times faster than my CPU; but always working alone.
+Initializing and finalizing a task have a hard cost so tasks must be large enough to compensate for this cost and furthermore they must be carefully coded.
+The last commit has an example (test_1) of how to check the performance of the GPU against CPU.
+Have fun :)

   [1]: https://github.com/mgravell/SimpleCUDAExample/tree/master/Demo
   [2]: https://github.com/IzarUrdin/CUDA_kernel_0